Skip to content

 • Include multimodal and streetscape enhancements

-But there is another opportunity we can’t overlook when designing these projects: the opportunity to improve stormwater quality.
+But there is another opportunity we cannot overlook when designing these projects: the opportunity to improve stormwater quality.

-Here are three ways to include sustainable water quality elements on your next street reconstruction project that remove the need for water quality ponds and additional right of way — both of which often require more land and funds than are available for your typical urban street reconstruction project.
+Here are four ways to include sustainable water quality elements on your next street reconstruction project that remove the need for water quality ponds and additional right of way – both often require more land and funds than are available for your typical urban street reconstruction project.

 1. Pervious pavers

-Especially useful in downtown areas, pervious pavers provide a stable pavement that allows water to pass through and be cleaned prior to discharge to storm sewers or percolation into the ground below.
+Especially useful in downtown areas, pervious pavers provide a stable pavement that allows water to pass through and have sediment and other pollutants removed prior to discharge in storm sewers or infiltration into the ground below.
+They also reduce runoff by the impervious area of the roadway.

-When the City of Fort Morgan, Colorado, embarked on a major downtown street reconstruction project they had one challenge common to many downtowns.
-There was minimal slope on gutters.
+When the City of Fort Morgan, Colorado, embarked on a major downtown street reconstruction project, they had one challenge familiar to many downtowns.
+There was minimal slope on the gutters.

-In the six years since construction was completed, the City has not yet had to vacuum the paver voids.
-Maintenance and upkeep has been minimal.
+On a check-in six years after construction was completed, the City has not yet needed to vacuum the paver voids.
+Maintenance and upkeep had been minimal.pavers photo

 street cross section